FinToolBench: Evaluating LLM Agents for Real-World Financial Tool Use: Experiments

 \subsection{Benchmark Setting}

 The following protocol is designed so that results on FinToolBench can be reproduced and compared fairly across studies.
-We run evaluation on all 295 questions.
+The benchmark contains 295 tool-required questions and 760 runnable financial tools.
 Each run uses a fixed tool-use limit, \textit{i.e.}, at most 5 tool-use rounds per question.
 In each round, multiple tool calls may be issued, with a per-call timeout of 60 seconds and up to 2 retries.
 Tool execution is performed in a controlled environment with deterministic caching and full logging of tool traces.
-For analysis, questions are stratified by single vs multi-tool and by inferred question category.
+For analysis, questions are stratified by single vs. multi-tool usage and by inferred question category.
 We report metrics following the definitions in Section~\ref{subsec:bench_metrics}.
+All headline results are computed on the full 295-question benchmark under the same fixed evaluation protocol.